 Use HR data is to analyze turnover across the organization (by location, manager, department) to understand how the story shapes across the organization.
 Connecting turnover and absenteeism by department or location can help pinpoint management problems.

 HR shouldn’t report on metrics that are not directly connected to business results.
 Instead, use business metrics and connect them to HR data: net income, revenue, productivity per employee.
 Look at connecting engagement data with business results.

-Consider introducing those measures to pick interest of your management team:
+Consider introducing measures to pique the interest of your management team:

 - Hiring Manager Batting Average measuring how well those who recruit succeed at hiring the right talent that stays.

-- Most Valuable Employee/Team based on revenue generated by individual employee or groups of employees.
+- Most Valuable Employee/Team based on revenue generated by individual employees or groups of employees.